monal-im/Monal/ReadMe.md

 Monal is licensed under the BSD license.
 Any code contributions should be compatible with that license.  ** NO GPL ** .
 By contributing to this project, you agree that your code is not GPL or any similarly restrictive license.
 You agree that your code can be used to publish in App stores such as Apple's that use DRM.

 ### Pull Requests
 We take pull requests.
-Please use the develop branch to make changes.
+Please use the develop branch to make changes and stick to our [Code of Conduct](CODE_OF_CONDUCT.md).
 Please take a look at:

 - [Building Monal](https://github.com/monal-im/Monal/wiki/Building-Monal)
 - [Issues with a Help wanted label](https://github.com/monal-im/Monal/issues?q=is%3Aissue+is%3Aopen+label%3A%22%3Asuperhero%3A+Help+wanted%22)